ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 ### Explanation:

-Events in Ethereum are crucial for DApps to react to smart contract state changes.
+Events in Ethereum are crucial for dApps to react to smart contract state changes.
 Here, we've added an event `DataChanged` that gets emitted every time the `setData` function is called.

 :::caution
 On Ethereum, once an event is emitted, it's logged on the blockchain.
 Anyone can access these logs and filter out events based on their signatures.
 This means that if someone knows about the `DataChanged` event, they can easily track when and what data was set, leading to potential privacy concerns.